resteasy/resteasy-examples/resteasy-spring-customized/README.md

-# Spring and Resteasy Customized Example
+# Spring and RESTEasy Customized Example

 Example of using RESTEasy with:
 - Spring